o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-use-scripting-languages.md

 Settings Registry Exposed Script Functions
 ===
-The Settings Registry is bound to Lumberyard scripting languages via reflection to the Behavior Context
+The Settings Registry is bound to O3DE scripting languages via reflection to the Behavior Context

-The following table list the Settings Registry API exposed to Scripting.
+The following table details the Settings Registry API exposed to scripting languages.
 The code that actually performs the reflection to the BehaviorContext can be found in the [SettingsRegistryScriptUtils](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Settings/SettingsRegistryScriptUtils.cpp#L377-L390)

 | API Name | Arguments | Description | Type |